ohata-toast/Network-VPC/en/overview.md

 Routing Table | Routing Table | A table describing a transfer path defined by CIDR notation.
 By using destination addresses, you can specify the devices which the traffic is forwarded to or bypass.<br><https://en.wikipedia.org/wiki/Routing_table>
 Private Network| Private Network | Refers to a network configured with an IP address range that defines a private network in the structure of an internet address.
 The traffic is not delivered in a public network.<br><https://en.wikipedia.org/wiki/Private_network>
 Interface | Interface | A network interface refers to a device to connect an instance to a network.
+Private IP DNS | Private IP DNS | A DNS hostname assigned to a network interface on an IP basis.
+The format is as follows. <br> ip-{Network interface IP}.{Region}.nhncloud.internal